PavanTeja201107/Online-CRES/README.md

-# Online CRES (Class Representative Election System)
+# Online Class Representative Election System

 A full-stack web application for managing class representative elections, nominations, voting, and results with robust admin and student flows.